Leleka14/test-task-ralabs/README.md

 * [Technologies](#technologies)

 ## General Info
 This project is my test task for Ralabs company.
 It is a simple website built with React and Redux that allows you to see weather forecast in your current location or any other city.
 I've also used Bootstrap, Reactstrap and Font-awesome to make it look more user-friendly.
 I've fetched data about weather from https://www.weatherbit.io and defined user's current position using http://api.positionstack.com APIs.
+Your current location couldn't be defined on github-pages because github-pages uses HTTPS protocol whether http://api.positionstack.com uses HTTP and HTTPS can be used by paid subscription.

 ## Getting started
 You can install this project locally using npm: